-This program focuses on early intervention services that reduce suicide and depression.
-Cognitive Behavioral Therapy (CBT) for Late-Life Depression is an active, directive, time-limited, and structured problem-solving approach program.
-The PEI Staff Development Officer continued to provide training and consultation in the program to new staff.
+50 This program focuses on early intervention services that reduce suicide risk participants and depression.
+Cognitive Behavioral Therapy (CBT) for Late-Life were served by Depression is an active, directive, time-limited, and structured problemthe CBTLLD solving approach program.
+The PEI Staff Development Officer continued program to provide training and consultation in the program to new staff.
 A new contractor, Inland Caregiver Resource Center, was added to provide countywide services in this model.
-The LGBTQ Community Center of the Desert, continues to provide services in Desert to the LGBTQIA+ community, has historically been a place where show up for connection in a safe space with others like themselves.
+The LGBTQ Community Center of the Desert, continues to provide services in the Desert to the LGBTQIA+ community, has historically been a place where people show up for connection in a safe space with others like themselves.
 Inland Caregiver Resource Center (ICRC) provides this service countywide.
 Overall, there were more male (n=26) participants than female (n=24) participants.
 Most participants were between the ages of 65 and 69 (35%) for The Center and 70 and 74 (29%) for ICRC.
-Participants were mostly English-speaking (80%) with some Spanish-speaking (20%).
+Participants were mostly Englishspeaking (80%) with some Spanish-speaking (20%).
 Race/ethnicity was mostly Caucasian (85%) at The Center and (54%) Hispanic/Latino at ICRC.
 Identification as LGBTQI showed 'Gay' sexual orientation at 77% reported by participants at the Center and 'Straight' sexual orientation at 63% for participants served by ICRC.